AY1920S1-CS2113T-F09-3/main/docs/CS2113T-F09-3-Eggventory-UG.md

 #### 3.7.3 Listing Stocks that are low in quantity: `list minimum`

 This shows you a complete list of stocks below their minimum required quantities.
-This list allows you quickly determine which stocks are running out, and understand how much of this is due to excessive loaning or loss [coming in v2.0] of items.
+This list allows you to quickly determine which stocks are running out, and understand how much of this is due to excessive loaning or loss [coming in v2.0] of items.

 Format: `list minimum`